 Departing early morning, you are driven from Dominical, taking the Costanera highway along the Pacific Ocean for about 90 minutes to Sierpe where you stop for breakfast.
-From here you take a 90 minute boat ride through the largest area of mangrove swamps in Central America to Caño Island.
+From here you take a 90-minute boat ride through the largest area of mangrove swamps in Central America to Caño Island.

 Once you arrive at the island you can snorkel for an hour in the crystal clear waters, followed by a tasty picnic lunch.
-There are several options for the second part of the trip: 1) Hike up the trails to the archeological cemetery where your guide will tell you about the significance of the stone spheres.
+There are several options for the second part of the trip: 1) Hike up the trails to the archaeological cemetery where your guide will tell you about the significance of the stone spheres.
 2) more snorkeling or 3) relax on the beach; as you prefer.

 You can enjoy this activity as part of the suggested tour below, or we can weave it into a trip shaped entirely around you.